 Under its original wood beamed ceiling, everything is nicely rustic in style, welcoming and colourful but also neat and practical.

-More modern accompaniments include a TV (Spanish programme's only), a CD/DVD player and a small collection of DVD's to choose from.
+More modern accompaniments include Satellite TV (UK Channel Information) This property has a Freeview box but due to changes to the UK satellite services currently does not receive UK terrestrial programmes, BBC, ITV etc. We will provide updates if this situation changes., a CD/DVD player and a small collection of DVD's to choose from.
 A sofa and an armchair offer comfortable relaxation and a small, round wooden table provides dining space.

 Three steps and a short corridor leads through to the kitchen at the back of the house.
 It's a good sized room decorated in a pretty, country-kitchen style.
 Decently appointed it has a gas hob, gas oven, microwave, fridge / freezer, coffee maker, toaster and electric kettle.